anuraag696/Band_Website/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the This Project belongs to Anuraag Gupta.
-Follow me on Github: https://github.com/anuraag696
+This project is licensed under the Anuraag Gupta.
+Follow on Github: https://github.com/anuraag696